Specific Items I've Used and Recommend

 For use on the viewing hills.

-are all taken early on busy race days.
+those spots are all taken early on busy days.

-However, if you prefer soft-sided coolers, I recommend this Thermos cooler because
+If you prefer soft-sided coolers, I recommend this Thermos cooler

-It is also small enough to take into the stands on race day.
+It is small enough to take into the stands on race day.

-Once it's empty, you can sit on it.
+Once it's empty, you can use it as a seat cushion.

 COOLERS